Beyond the Bridge

 2) Visual storytelling workshops activate a process of re-imagining the image of “the bridge” as a symbol for building solidarity and understanding across racial and community lines; participants generate new symbolic images that allow for greater inclusion, difference, multiplicity, understanding;

-3) Culminating multi-media installation & festival offers to the general public a line-up of live storytelling, an open mic, and image-making activities for all ages within an interactive installation that incorporates the stories, images, objects, and sounds generated by and recorded with workshop participants in the Spring & Summer of 2018.
+3) A multi-media installation & festival offers to the general public a line-up of live storytelling, an open mic, and image-making activities for all ages within an interactive installation that incorporates the stories, images, objects, and sounds generated by and recorded with workshop participants.
 Imaginative approaches to community dialogue and an inventive social media interface create a platform for transformational community awareness and civic engagement at the festival and beyond.